-At the Lekki gate, unarmed protesters were massacred by the Nigerian Soldiers.
-Since then, the Nigerian Army have been changing their statements in respect of their presence at the murder scene.
+At the Lekki gate, unarmed protesters were massacred by Nigerian Soldiers.
+Since then, the Nigerian Army has been changing its statements in respect of its presence at the murder scene.

 And now, the Attorney General of Nigeria has suggested that the people who killed the protesters at Lekki were hoodlums in military uniform.

-This could be the snippet of the result of the Judiciary enquiry.
+This could be the snippet of the result of the Judiciary inquiry.
 Déjà vu – whodunit? – the unknown Soldier.

 After the massacre of peaceful protesters at Lekki by the unknown soldiers, the unknown civilians retaliated by killing Soldiers and the Police.
 The unknown civilians continued their rampaging by burning Police stations and government properties.

 Meanwhile, nobody heard from the Nigerian president, General Buhari.
 It became apparent that Nigeria has an unknown government.
-Thereby completing the allusion of Fela Kuti - ‘Unknown Soldier = Unknown Police = Unknown Civilian, all equal to unknown government.’
+Thereby completing the allusion to Fela Kuti - ‘Unknown Soldier = Unknown Police = Unknown Civilian, all equal to the unknown government.’

 However, while there was mayhem in the country by unknown civilians, Mazi Nnamdi Kanu (MNK), a known civilian, gave orders (on video) to his known group (IPOB) to kill Soldiers and Police officers, especially those at Oyigbo in Rivers state.

-Now, in the past a child is named according the circumstances of his birth.
+Now, in the past, a child is named according to the circumstances of his birth.
 Thus, this name (Wike) suggests that the governor is from a family of violent people.
 And Nyesom Wike has not disappointed in projecting the obvious.

-These reckless orders and other careless statements by Mazi Nnamdi Kanu resulted to the massacre of Igbo youths living at Oyigbo.
+These reckless orders and other careless statements by Mazi Nnamdi Kanu resulted in the massacre of Igbo youths living at Oyigbo.